Rockies vs. Marlins Player Props Betting Odds

-Player props are available for Luis Arraez and Charlie Blackmon, among others, when the Miami Marlins visit the Colorado Rockies at Coors Field on Monday at 8:40 PM ET.
+The Miami Marlins visit the Colorado Rockies at Coors Field on Tuesday at 8:40 PM ET.
+Those looking to place a player prop bet can find odds on Luis Arraez, Charlie Blackmon and others in this game.

 Bet on this matchup or its props with DraftKings!